jdiamond/MQTT.ts/README.md

 ## Deno

 The "raw" TypeScript files are import'able by Deno.
+The package.json file and the Node.js dependencies are only used to make the Node.js and browser builds.

-Look in pub.ts to see an example of using the client.
+Look in pub.ts and sub.ts to see examples of using the client.

 ## Node.js

 A Node.js build can be made like this:

 ```
-deno bundle client/node.ts > node.mjs
-npx rollup node.mjs --file node.cjs --format cjs
+npm run build:node
 ```

 Look in node-pub.js to see an example of using it.